White-Tailed and Mule Deer Hunting Guide

 - Approximately 60 acres so posted in Unit 2K1 within sections 21 and 28, Township 148 North, Range 83 West in the East Totten Trail campground area in McLean County.
 The lakeside boundary is the water’s edge.

-Muzzleloader Season - Muzzleloading long guns of .45 caliber or larger, and handguns .50 caliber or larger, loaded through the muzzle, with flint or percussion ignition, firing black powder or black powder substitutes are legal.
+Muzzleloader Season - Muzzleloading long guns of .45 caliber or larger, and handguns .50 caliber or larger, having all components loaded through the muzzle, with flint or percussion ignition, firing black powder or black powder substitutes are legal.
 Smokeless powders are not legal.
 Telescopic sights are prohibited.
 (Exception: No magnification (1x) scopes are legal.)

 Other Firearms/Archery Equipment Restrictions